-Motion for Set Aside
+Motion to Set Aside

+Have you ever wondered if it was possible to have the final judgment in your divorce "set aside" so that it is no longer operative?
+This is the purpose of a Motion to Set Aside.
 Motions to Set Aside, if granted, operate to set aside the final judgment entered in the matter.
 What this means is that the final judgment in the matter will no longer be operative or effective.
 In Georgia, a Motion to Set Aside a judgment may only be granted by the court under the following circumstances:

 - The judgment being attacked was based on a lack of personal or subject matter jurisdiction.

 - The judgment was based on fraud, accident or mistake.
-O.C.G.A. § 9-11-60(d)(2) and Scott v.
-Scott, 282 Ga.
-36 (2007).

 - The judgment was based on a non-amendable defect that appeared on the face of the record or pleadings in the case.

 It is important to note, however, that even if there is a valid legal basis for a Motion to Set Aside, if a party has received benefit from a final judgment, like alimony, he or she must return those benefits prior to asserting the Motion.
 Otherwise, that party would be estopped or legally prevented from asserting the Motion.
-White v.
-White, 274 Ga.
-884 (2002).